t3knomanzer/maxmix-website/_blocks/home-pillar-30.md

 icon: ios-communication.svg
 ---

-Join the community and get involved in the development.
+Join the community and get involved.
 Your voice matters.